“If you want to understand the world,” Pulitzer Prize-winning columnist Nicholas Kristof once said, “you need to understand Asia.”

 Coursework will be augmented with enrichment activities such as lectures, discussions, workshops, performances (in music, theater and dance), art exhibitions, film screenings, field trips and social events.

-Nguyen said interest on campus and among prospective students is high.
-“Asia-centered courses in various disciplines from history to religion have strong or healthy enrollment.
-This Interdisciplinary Asian Studies Program provides students and faculty an opportunity to integrate Asia-centered courses in various disciplines into a coherent area of study.
-Also, events focused on Asia attract large audiences,” as evidenced by several well-attended presentations in recent years.
+The Asian Studies Program provides students and faculty an opportunity to integrate Asian-centered courses in various disciplines into a coherent area of study.
+Also, events focused on Asia attract large audiences, as evidenced by several well-attended presentations in recent years.